Hello-Ship-Code/DS-with-C/00-C/README.md

 ## Use of structure

- Structures is used to combine data under one name , thus some example usage of structures is:
+ Structures is used to combine data under one name, thus some example usage of structures is:

 - In Complex numbers
 - In student details